chrisjberry/datafluencyCB/docs/07_pre_post.md

 ## Clinical Significance

 The measure of depressive symptoms used by Francis et al. (2019) was the Centre for Epidemiological Studies Depression scale-Revised (CESD-R; Radloff, 1977).
-The scale ranges from 0-60, and the criterion for clinical significance is a score equal to **16** or above.
+The scale ranges from 0-60, and the criterion for being the elevated range of depressive symptoms is a score equal to **16** or above.

-Re-plot the data, but with a horizontal line to indicate the clinical significance cut-off.
+Re-plot the data, but with a horizontal line to indicate this criterion.
 (Because of the way that `ggpubr` works, to add the line, the plot created with `ggdotplot` first needs to be stored in `plot1`; then `geom_hline()` is added to `plot1`.)